-The unlawful possession, use or distribution of alcohol and illegal drugs by students and employees on college property or while engaged in College activities off the College campus is prohibited.
-A complete description of the College's Drug and Alcohol Abuse Policy, pursuant to the Drug-Free Schools and Communities Act Amendments of 1989, is published in the Daemen College Student Handbook.
+The unlawful possession, use or distribution of alcohol and illegal drugs by students and employees on University property or while engaged in University activities off the University campus is prohibited.
+A complete description of the University's Drug and Alcohol Abuse Policy, pursuant to the Drug-Free Schools and Communities Act Amendments of 1989, is published in the Daemen University Student Handbook.